xzhangcn/bop/README.md

 - Post miniature programs used to resolve practical problems I met
 - List interesting program challenges and my solutions :smile:

+## Why study algorithms?

+- Their impact is broad and far-reaching
+- Old roots, new opportunities
+- To solve problems that could not otherwise be addressed
+- For intellectual stimulation
+- To become a proficient programmer
+- They may unlock the secrets of life and of the universe
+- For fun and profit

 ## Table of Contents

 - [What is it?](#what-is-it)